AriRice/Leiothlypis_first_chapter/README.md

 # Aligning, filtering, and genotyping
 1. Run Step 1 interactively.
 Follow ALL the directions.

 2. Run the alignment script (step 2) from the 08_align_script folder.
+Step_02b_mitogenome.sh can be combined into this.

+    2.1.
+Go to the mitogenome folder and run extract_this.sh to extract a subset of mtDNA for each sample.

+    2.2.
+Import the mtDNA subsets into Geneious and blast em to make sure they're actually Leiothlypis.

 3. Run step 3 interactively from the 08_align_script folder.